HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-sexual-orientation-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Observation Sexual Orientation Profile:
+The following are example usage scenarios for the this profile:

 - Query for sexual orientation
 - [Record or update] sexual orientation